Sandra Rivera: Early life and education

 Sandra was born Teodosia Rivera Robles on March 26, 1935 in Fajardo, a town on Puerto Rico's east coast, to Francisco Rivera De Santiago, a grocery wholesaler and Isabel Robles De Santiago, homemaker.
 She was the fifth of seven children after siblings Flor de María, Santiago, Genoveva and Julio and followed by Olga and Alfredo.

 Her love for the arts was evident at an early age.
 While attending elementary school, Sandra's dreams of becoming an actress were fueled by watching musical comedies at Fajardo's only movie theater and by reading about Eleonora Duse and Sarah Bernhardt, actresses who ran their own theater companies and inspired the young girl to do the same.
 Although her parents were reluctant to have a future actress in the family, it wasn't a complete surprise to them since Sandra's grandfather was an accomplished singing guitarist and her older cousins were professional dancers as well as formally trained pianists.

 At the age of 13, Sandra, her parents and two younger siblings relocated to the Washington Heights neighborhood of Manhattan.
 Here, Sandra attended George Washington High School combining her studies with theater training at The Ornato Studios of The Modern Theater.
 As a teenager, she worked in Spanish language productions staged by companies of the nascent Hispanic theater movement of New York City, often performed at the Church of San Sebastian and at the Belmont and Master Institute theaters.

 After graduating in 1953, she was accepted at the University of Puerto Rico's prestigious Department of Drama, modeled after the Yale School of Drama, presently known as the David Geffen School of Drama at Yale University.
 During her studies at the University of Puerto Rico, she performed in plays by Calderón de La Barca, Shakespeare, Lope de Vega, Molière, Maeterlinck, Lorca, Tennessee Williams, Salacrou, Anouilh and Puerto Rican playwrights.
 In addition to performing in classical and contemporary works, she studied ballet under Madame Herta Von Brauer.

 The 1950s are considered by many to be the Golden Age of the University of Puerto Rico's Teatro Universitario.
 It trained and created the next generation of the country's theater, television, and film professionals.
-Sandra shared the stage with remarkable talents such as Braulio Castillo, Samuel Molina, Elín Ortiz, Luis Rafael Sánchez, David Ortiz Angleró, Marcos Betancourt, and three exceptional young actresses that would become her best friends for life: Velda González, Elga Avilés, and Myrna Vázquez.
+Sandra shared the stage with other famous actors such as Braulio Castillo, Samuel Molina, Elín Ortiz, Luis Rafael Sánchez, David Ortiz Angleró, Marcos Betancourt, as well as another three young actresses that would become her best friends for life: Velda González, Elga Avilés, and Myrna Vázquez.